BackofenLab/B1_09_align-msa/README.md

     </p>
 </details>

-### _Exercise 4: Scoring Matrices_
+### _Exercise 3: Scoring Matrices_

-Amino acids with similar physicochemical properties can be more easily substituted than those without similar characteristics.
-However, substitutions between residues of different physicochemical properties are more likely to cause disruptions to the structure and function.
+Amino acids with similar physicochemical properties can be more easily substituted than those without similar characteristics, since they are more likely to cause disruptions to the structure and function.
 This type of disruptive substitution is less likely to be selected in evolution because it renders nonfunctional proteins.

 **a)** PAM matrices